-When you tap the Home tab, you'll see your Feed where can view all of the photos you or the people you follow post.
+When you tap Home, you'll see a feed where can view all of the photos you or the people you follow post.
 You can interact with these photos by liking or commenting on them.

 Tap the status bar at the top of your screen (where the time and battery level are displayed), or double tap automatically scroll to the top of your Activity.